 Other comments: Dorothea's reputation as a dangerous quarry is undeserved.
-You have to swim out quite a way before you come to any drop-offs, until you get to 40m, the depth progressions are down slopes, so the bottom is always visible.
+You have to swim out quite a way before you come to any drop-offs until you get to 40m, the depth progressions are down slopes, so the bottom is always visible.
 Obviously, because of it's extreme depths, a diver who goes looking for trouble is going to find it.
-The vis is usually very clear, although there is sometimes a seasonal algae bloom which can drop the vis, certainly in the shallows, dramatically, to as little as 2 or 3m, but this is usually short lived.
+The vis is usually very clear, although there is sometimes a seasonal algae bloom which can drop the vis, certainly in the shallows, dramatically, to as little as 2 or 3m, this is usually short-lived.
 It is, however usually dark, except in the shallows on very sunny days, so divers need a torch.

 Underwater photos: To Follow

 Divesite map: By Richard Bufton below NWSAC Map